Proto-Renaissance 101: From Guilds to Giotto

 Clyfford Still quoted in a catalogue entry.
 The Metropolitan Museum of Art.

 Barnett Newman was a lesser-known painter who called himself a choreographer of space.
-His purely coloured works were banded with vertical or horizontal stripes, which he called “the zip.”
+His purely colored works were banded with vertical or horizontal stripes, which he called “the zip.”
 He thought of the zip as a flash of cosmic light.
-Newman’s paintings were on a grand scale and with them he attempted to completely envelop the viewer in vibrant hues.
+Newman’s paintings were on a grand scale and with them, he attempted to completely envelop the viewer in vibrant hues.